Law School Updates and Frequently Asked Questions

 Where can I send my School Certificate for the BAR?

-How do the current instructional changes affect the grading scheme for Spring 2020?
+What is the current grading scheme for Fall 2020?

-Detailed information about spring semester grades is available here.
+Detailed information about Fall semester grades is available here.

 Please, fill out a Request for a Budget Increase form and provide your supporting documents.